Certifications and Policies

 AS is committed to reducing its environmental impacts and to developing a culture of continuous environmental improvement through:

-Where appropriate encourage and monitor AS’ suppliers and contractors to ensure they comply with environmental standards.
+- Where appropriate encourage and monitor AS' suppliers and contractors to ensure that they comply with environmental standards

 The Director has ultimate authority on all environmental matters and is responsible for ensuring that adequate resources are allocated to maintain AS' Environmental Management System (EMS).

-The Quality Assurance & Environmental representative is responsible for maintaining the Environmental Management System (EMS) and reporting to the Director.
+The Quality Assurance & Environmental representative is responsible for maintaining the Environmental Management System (EMS) and reporting to the Director and Senior Management.